purple4reina/dd-python-cold-start-testing/README.md

 lambda functions you wish to compare and execute them.
 Lastly, you'll be able to view results in a custom dashboard.

+## Setup

+Before you get started, let's gather all your configuration options into environment variables.
+This way you'll be able to just copy and paste the commands below without needing to edit them.

+1. AWS Account.
+Determine which account you wish to use.
+You will need both the account number and the SSO name.
+If you don't know the latter, check your `~/.aws/config` file.

+    ```bash
+    $ export ACCOUNT=1234567890
+    $ export ACCOUNT_NAME=sso-your-account-name-admin
+    ```

+1. DataDog API Key.
+Choose where you want to send your DataDog metrics.
+Create or grab an existing api key from that account.

+    ```bash
+    $ export DD_API_KEY=1234567890abcdefghijklmnopqrstuvwxyz
+    ```

+1. AWS Region.
+Set which region you wish to use.
+When in doubt, use `us-east-1`.

+    ```bash
+    $ export REGION=us-east-1
+    ```

+There are other optional configuration options not listed here.
+The scripts [`publish.sh`](publish.sh) and [`execute.sh`](execute.sh) will list all available options at the top of their files.

+You will want these environment variables to be set for all the commands you will execute in your terminal.

 ## Deploy

 ### Publish testing lambda layers